h2non/thread.js/README.md

 **thread.js** is lightweight library that **simplifies JavaScript parallel computing in browser** environments through a featured, elegant and beautiful [programmatic API](#api)

-It allows you to run tasks in non-blocking thread.
-It provides support for binding custom values to the thread scope, supporting from primites types, remote script until custom functions.
+It allows you to run tasks in a non-blocking real thread, including support for provisining the isolated thread scope in a simple way and allowing you to bind any type of value, including any serializable type, functions and remote scripts.
 It also provides built-in support for creating pool of threads and distributing the task load across different threads transparently